skip to main content

 • Review groups

-• Committee meetings - Credits for activities related to committee meetings can be claimed under the internal category.
+• Committee meetings - Credits for activities related to committee meetings can be claimed under the Work-Based Learning category.
 However, a doctor’s PCS activity must be balanced and mirror his/her clinical practice and activity and reflect his/her scope of practice across all domains of practice.
-Participation on committees is eligible for Internal CPD credits to a maximum of 5 credits each year.
+Participation on committees is eligible for Work-Based Learning CPD credits to a maximum of 5 credits each year.
 There must be a patient safety element to the remit of the committee.

 Examples of courses